 Job hunting can be overwhelming.
 On top of it all, a gap in your resume can add to the stress.
 Common reasons for a resume gap include layoffs, a lengthy illness, family care, or furthering your education.
 It is sometimes unavoidable and can last from a few months to a couple of years.
 However, rather than fall into the gap, you can leap over it by minimizing the impact on your job search with the following tips.

 Be honest about your employment gap.
 If you lie about it on your resume or in your interview, it will likely come back to haunt you.
-Future employers will be looking into your background and verifying your employment history before they extend you an offer, so honesty is the best policy.
+Prospective employers will be looking into your background and verifying your employment history before they extend you an offer, so honesty is the best policy.
 Your cover letter offers a great opportunity to briefly explain the reason for your gap.
 Have an honest statement about your resume gap ready if the question comes up in an interview.
 Not only should you state the reason for your employment gap, but also what you have done during that period.
-Which leads to...

 Above all, it's essential to maintain a positive attitude.
 Employers understand that careers can sometimes have detours and roadblocks.
 They will be impressed to see that you have used your time off wisely to continue growing your skills and to explore other opportunities.
 In your cover letter and interviews, show your enthusiasm about reentering the workforce.
 Positivity and perseverance through adverse situations are highly sought after skills for employers and will help you land on your feet in the end.

 As well, jumping back into the workforce if you’re still stuck in that gap can be daunting.
 However, you don’t have to let it hold you back from finding the perfect job.